-From coil spring mattresses to barber shop and valet service, nothing has been overlooked that could contribute to the enjoyment of your tour aboard The Olympian.
-You will find the standard sleeping cars with compartments and drawing-rooms, observation and club cars all luxuriously appointed and tastefully decorated throughout.
-In the observation car is a library of books and current magazines; a daily news bulletin and radio.
-An open observation car is carried through scenic mountain sections.
+From coil spring mattresses to barber shop and valet service, nothing has been overlooked that could contribute to the enjoyment of your trip aboard The Olympian.
+You will find the standard sleeping cars with berths, bedrooms, compartments and drawing-rooms, observation and club cars all luxuriously appointed and tastefully decorated throughout.
+In the observation car is a library of books and current magazines; daily market report and radio.
+An open observation car, available to all sleeping car passengers, is carried through scenic mountain sections.
 Milwaukee Road meals, by the way, are justly famous among discriminating travelers, further reference to them may be found in succeeding pages.
 You will find them not only delightfully prepared and served, but very moderate in price.